Plans, permits, and a soil report.

 The largest visible surface in every room.
 Different buildings need different floors — this section breaks them down.

-- Porches: stamped concrete or composite decking (UV-stable).
+- Stamped concrete or composite decking (UV-stable).

 The floor in every room.
 The cheapest and most common barndo floor is just polished concrete — you stain and seal the same slab you already poured.
 Looks great, lasts forever, easy to clean.